Roasted beets is a perfect fall recipe! Fall is the time to collect and enjoy root vegetables.

-Fall is the time to collect and enjoy root vegetables like roasted beets.
+Roasted beets is a perfect fall recipe!
+Fall is the time to collect and enjoy root vegetables.
 This is also the time of the year when root vegetables store up their nutrients to survive the long winter.
 Therefore, that’s when they are most nutritious and flavorful!

 When you buy beets, I suggest going organic because many varieties have been genetically modified.
 You can buy beets with their leaves or with just the roots.
 The greens are rich in many minerals and vitamins.
 You can be cooked the same way you cook other green leafy vegetables like kale, chard etc. For this recipe we only need the beet roots.
 Traditionally, people considered beets an excellent blood tonic.
 Additionally, the phytonutrients in the beets, which give them their beautiful color, also enhance detoxification and support liver functioning.
 Beets are high in antioxidants and anti-inflammatory compounds.
 Due to this they help promote heart health and lower blood pressure by dilating blood vessels.